purtuga/SPWidgets/documentation/SPWidgets.pickSPUser.md

 The following Events are triggered by this widget:

--   **spwidget:peoplePickerCreate**</br />
+-   **spwidget:peoplePickerCreate**<br />
     (Since v2.1) Event is triggered after widget is initiated on an element.
 Event is given two input parameters:

-    1.  jQuery Event Object
+    -  jQuery Event Object

-    2. Original Input field as jQuery object
+    -  Original Input field as jQuery object

     Example: